leeliao0929/hello-world/README.md

 i live in Taiwan, i'm new in programming.

-now i'm intrestng on python , hope i can create some useful code here.
+now i'm interestng on python , hope i can create some useful code here.